 Sheikh Mujibur Rahman was a Bengali Nationalist and one of the most Influential politicians in South East Asia.
-After the Battle of Plassey and fall of Independent Bengal in 1757, he was the leader and Statesman man who successfully Declared the independence of Bengal after 214 years of foreign occupation.
-He is the founding father of Bangladesh a Bengali nationalist country in south-east Asia.
-He represents the century-old Bengali Independence movement and proud Bengali Nationalism
+After the Battle of Plassey and the fall of Independent Bengal in 1757, he was the leader and Statesman man who successfully Declared the independence of Bengal after 214 years of foreign occupation.
+He is popularly known as Bangabandhu” (“Friend of Bengal”) .
+He is the first president and founding father of Bengali nation-state Bangladesh.

 Many Cowards say many things about Bongobondhu – Before judge the great Leader Read What The world said about Him :